cftechwiz/homelab-ops/docs/src/notes/opnsense.md

 ## Receive Side Scaling (RSS)

-RSS is used to distribute packets over CPU cores using a hashing function – either with support in the hardware which offloads the hashing for you, or in software.
+RSS is used to distribute packets over # cpu cores using a hashing function – either with support in the hardware which offloads the hashing for you, or in software.
 Click <ins>[here](https://forum.opnsense.org/index.php?topic=24409.0)</ins> to learn more about it.

 1. System > Settings > Tunables